Chymyst/chymyst-core/docs/chymyst02.md

 ```

-### Increasing the parallelism
+### Achieving parallelism

 The code in the previous subsection works correctly but has an important drawback:
 Since there is always at most one copy of the `accum()` molecule present, the reaction `accum + interm → ... reduceB() ...` cannot run concurrently with other instances of itself.
-In other words, at most one call to `reduceB()` will run at any time.
+In other words, at most one call to `reduceB()` will run at any given time!
-We would like to increase the parallelism level, so that multiple calls to `reduceB()` may run at once.
+We would like to have some parallelism, so that multiple calls to `reduceB()` may run at once.

 Since the `reduceB()` operation is commutative and associative, we may reduce intermediate results in any order.
 The easiest way of implementing this in the chemical machine would be to write a reaction such as